jasondchambers/ipblock/README.md

 This component, when integrated through the "External Lookup" feature of Cisco Stealthwatch Enterprise enables the user to instruct the Meraki MX firewall to block an outside IP address from within Stealthwatch.

-Underneath the covers, it uses the Meraki API
+Underneath the covers, it uses the [Meraki API](https://github.com/meraki/dashboard-api-python).

 # How to build